Blitz1r/CSSECDV-WEBSITE/README.md

-# Inverntory System Site
+# Inverntory System MERN Site

-## A CSSWENG PROJECT FOR CSSECDV
+A CSSWENG PROJECT FOR CSSECDV